dward2/BME547/Lectures/git_workflow.md

 * Push the new branch to their GitHub repository.
 * Open a Pull Request and include your partner as a reviewer.
 Do not merge the Pull Request.
 That is up to the partner who owns the repository.

+## If Time
+Tags
+Issues
+Linking code to issue
+Linking issue to PR or commits
+Closing issue in PR